Dennis-van-Gils/python-dvg-devices/README.rst

 * Class Arduino() which wraps around SerialDevice().
-In combination with https://github.com/Dennis-van-Gils/DvG_SerialCommand it allows for automatically connecting to your Arduino(-like) device without specifying the serial port.
+In combination with https://github.com/Dennis-van-Gils/DvG_SerialCommand it allows for automatically connecting to your Arduino(-like) device and for easy serial I/O communication.

 * Separate PyQt5 interfaces are provided for each of these devices offering out-of-the-box multithreaded data acquisition and communication.
 It